jmcnally17/pacman-old/README.md

 </p>

 <p align="center">
   <b>Fig.2 -</b> Four annotated diagrams of how each target position is calculated for each ghost.
 (Left) The red ghost always aims for the position of Pac-Man.
-(Middle left) The pink ghost alway aims for four tiles directly in front of where Pac-Man is facing.
-(Middle right) The cyan ghost aims for the position of the red ghost rotated 180&deg; around the position that is two tiles directly in front of where Pac-Man is facing.
+(Middle left) The pink ghost alway aims for four tiles directly in front of Pac-Man.
+(Middle right) The cyan ghost aims for the position of the red ghost rotated 180&deg; around the position that is two tiles directly in front of Pac-Man.
 (Right) The orange ghost aims for Pac-Man's position when further than eight tile lengths away from Pac-Man and scatters when closer
 </p>

 ## Running Locally